-Set deep amongst the storm-beaten cliffs at the tip of the Penwith peninsular lies the multi-faceted Cornish gem of Porthcurno.
-Facing directly out into the wild Atlantic, it's an impossibly beautiful cove that draws me back time and again.
+Set deep amongst the storm-beaten cliffs at the tip of the Penwith peninsular lies the hidden Cornish gem of Porthcurno.
+Facing out into the wild Atlantic, it's an impossibly beautiful cove that draws me back time and again.
 I first discovered it back in 1980 on a surfing holiday.
 I was immediately struck by the clear, crystalline water, incredible rock formations and coarse golden sand, made from crushed shell, that add engaging colour and textures to an image.
-Back in 2011, I won the coveted 'Cornish Point Of View' photography award with the image shown above that was taken here.
-This opened up my Seascape horizons and set me on the path I walk today.
+Back in 2011, I won the coveted 'Cornish Point Of View' photography award with an image (shown above) taken here.
+This opened-up my Seascape horizons and set me on the path I am on today.

-As such I have a deep affinity with Porthcurno.
-I love shooting here and it regularly features in my workshop itineraries.
-Because there's nothing better than arriving on the tideline in the inky pre-dawn darkness and watching a client's wide-eyed expression as the light builds and the magnificent expanse opens up before them.
+Therefore I have a deep affinity for Porthcurno.
+I love shooting here and it regularly features in my Cornish Seascape Workshop itineraries.
+Because there's nothing better than arriving on the tideline in the inky, pre-dawn darkness and watching a client's expression as the light builds and the magnificent expanse opens up before them.

-Beside the outstanding vista, turquoise sea, shining sand and regular big, clean break, the light is dependably good, and very often great!
-Therefore, rainy or foggy days aside, Porthcurno rarely disappoints.
-So at the beginning of January this year, once the seemingly endless Christmas break was over, and I was back at work with my cameras, it was high on my location list.
+Besides the outstanding vista, turquoise sea, shining sand and regular big, clean break, the light is dependably good, and very often great!
+Therefore Porthcurno rarely disappoints.
+So at the beginning of January this year, once the seemingly endless Christmas break was over and I was back at work with my cameras, a visit was high on my list.

-Yet the weather pixies weren't playing ball!
-I had been monitoring the '3W's' - Weather, Waves and Wind - for days, but everything was dull, flat and still.
-When I did spot a brief predicted clearing in the first week of January, I managed a colourful evening shoot over on the cliffs at Penhale.
-But at this, my favourite time of year, I really want to shoot winter storms and dramatic atmospherics.
-Therefore when, against all predictions, the dawn of Thursday 6th January I looked out my bedroom windows to see the eastern horizon set ablaze with glorious amber hues, I rued the fact I had missed such an opportunity and decided to ignore the rain-filled forecasts and go for it!
+Yet the weather wasn't playing ball.
+I had been monitoring my apps for days, but apart from strong winds everything was looking dull, wet and dreary.
+I did spot a brief predicted clearing in the first week of January, and managed a colourful evening shoot over on the cliffs at Penhale.
+But at this time of year, I really want to shoot wild winter storms and dramatic atmospherics.
+Therefore when, against all predictions, on the dawn of Thursday 6th January I looked out my bedroom windows to see the eastern horizon ablaze with glorious amber hues, I rued the fact I had missed such an opportunity and decided to ignore the rain-filled forecasts and go for it!